 Helen Flynn from Co.
 Galway was diagnosed with Her 2 positive breast cancer in October 2020 aged 44.

-The Mum of two had been experiencing chronic fatigue and loss of appetite for about 12 months prior to her diagnosis, but she put that down to trauma and stress as herself and her children had spent two and a half years in Galway’s homeless services.
+The mum-of-two had been experiencing chronic fatigue and loss of appetite for about 12 months prior to her diagnosis, but she put that down to trauma and stress as herself and her children had spent two and a half years in Galway’s homeless services.

 “I am very proud to be a part of this incredible community and have been blown away by the generosity everyone has shown us.
-Complete strangers has given us such support.
+Complete strangers have given us such support.
 I have been lifted and carried by people and I don’t even know their names," she said.

-A cancer diagnosis is a very isolating and terrifying thing, but with the added layer of covid it has been so tough.
-Cancer has utterly devastated our world, Mum the carer should not get sick and I’m having to cope with the role reversal - my children have had to care for me.
+Going through cancer during Covid was extremely distressing for Helen and she says: “A cancer diagnosis is a very isolating and terrifying thing, but with the added layer of Covid it has been so tough.
+Cancer has utterly devastated our world.
+Mum the carer should not get sick and I’ve had to cope with the role reversal - my children have had to care for me.”

-Throughout her treatment, Helen availed of the Irish Cancer Society Volunteer Driver Service, which provides free transport to and from chemotherapy treatment.
-She says that the additional support has been ‘a huge help’.
+Throughout her treatment Helen availed of the Irish Cancer Society Volunteer Driver Service, which provides free transport to and from chemotherapy treatment.
+She says that the additional support has been a “huge help”.